-On October 11, 2016, FTI Consulting, Inc. ("FTI") commenced an action against the Company in the Supreme Court of the State of New York, County of New York, seeking damages in excess of \$782,600 comprised of: (i) \$730,264 for investigative and consulting services FTI alleges to have provided to the Company pursuant to an Engagement Agreement, and (ii) in excess of \$52,337 for purported interest due on unpaid invoices, plus attorneys' fees, costs and expenses.
+On October 11, 2016, FTI Consulting, Inc. ("FTI") commenced an action against the Company in the Supreme Court of the State of New York, County of New York, seeking damages in excess of \$782,600 comprised of: (i) \$730,264 for investigative and consulting services FTI alleges to have provided to the Company pursuant to an Engagement Agreement between FTI and the Company, and (ii) in excess of \$52,337 for purported interest due on unpaid invoices, plus attorneys' fees, costs and expenses.
 On November 14, 2016, the Company filed an Answer and Counterclaim denying the allegations of the Complaint and seeking damages on its Counterclaim, in an amount to be determined at trial, for intentional overbilling by FTI.
 On February 7, 2017, a preliminary conference was held by the Court at which time a scheduling order governing discovery was issued.
 On June 26, 2017, the Company and FTI entered into a settlement agreement.
-According to FTI, as of June 2017, FTI was owed \$862,164.90 including interest charges and legal fees.
+According to FTI, as of June 2017, FTI was owed \$862,165 including interest charges and legal fees.
 Under the terms of the settlement agreement, the Company paid an aggregate of \$435,000 to FTI on June 30, 2017.

-Sinotau Litigation - Tc 99m Tilmanocept
+Sinotau Litigation - Tc99m Tilmanocept

 On February 1, 2017, Navidea filed suit against Sinotau in the U.S. District Court for the Southern District of Ohio.
-The Company's complaint included claims seeking a declaration of the rights and obligations of the parties to an agreement regarding rights for the Tc 99m tilmanocept product in China and other claims.
+The Company's complaint included claims seeking a declaration of the rights and obligations of the parties to an agreement regarding rights for the Tc99m tilmanocept product in China and other claims.
 The complaint sought a temporary restraining order ("TRO") and preliminary injunction to prevent Sinotau from interfering with the Company's Asset Sale to Cardinal Health 414.
 On February 3, 2017, the Court granted the TRO and extended it until March 6, 2017.
 The Asset Sale closed on March 3, 2017.
 On March 6, the Court dissolved the TRO as moot.
-The Ohio case remains open because all issues raised in the complaint have not been resolved but the parties submitted a stipulation to stay the case for 60 days pending settlement discussions, which was entered by the Court on July 21, 2017.

 Sinotau also filed a suit against the Company and Cardinal Health 414 in the U.S. District Court for the District of Delaware on February 2, 2017.
 On July 12, 2017, the District of Delaware case was transferred to the Southern District of Ohio.
 On July 27, 2017 the Ohio Court determined that both cases in the Southern District of Ohio are related and the case was stayed for 60 days pending settlement discussions.
+Both cases remain open because all issues raised in the complaints have not been resolved but the parties have continued settlement discussions and the Court extended the stays in both cases.